Ex-Atlanta police officer testified that he feared for his life when he shot and killed 18-year-old

 Credit: Jonathan Hibbert

-Chan presented Simmonds with multiple medical records from Kaiser Permanente, the doctors Simmonds went to the day after the incident, in which medical staff noted both of Simmonds’ feet were injured.

-Simmonds claimed medical staff had made a mistake.
-Chan later brought up another medical condition in his records.
-Simmonds denied any knowledge of it and once again asserted it was a mistake by doctors.

-Simmonds also claimed prosecution witnesses, who were at the gas station the day of the incident, lied on the stand.
-The witness said they saw the moments that Simmonds pulled out his service weapon and fired upon the vehicle.
+Witnesses who were at the gas station the night of the incident testified they saw Simmonds pull out his service weapon and fire at the vehicle as it raced away.
+Simmonds said the witnesses lied on the stand.

+Video surveillance of the incident was shown to the jury during trial and then during deliberations, per their request.
+Body camera footage from after the incident was also shown during trial.

 Credit: Miguel Martinez-Jimenez